AndreasPantle/X-Touch-Mini-HandsOn/README.md

 ## Open points

-Actually I tried some stuff with the sniffed sysex messages.
-For a complete reconfiguration as it is working with the Windows software, I need a checksum and some stuff for getting the data to the X-Touc Mini. **So if you are working on the same think and can help me with this matter, please contact me.** I was sniffing the reading and writing process with the Windows software.
-But no luck if I'm doing this with a script and the same sysex data, the X-Touch Mini is ignoring my configuration.
-Maybe there is an engineer from Behringer out there with the possibility to provide some informations about this stuff.
+Actually I tried some stuff with the sniffed SysEx messages.
+For a complete reconfiguration as it is working with the Windows editor software, I need a checksum and some hints for getting the data to the X-Touch Mini. **So if you are working on the same think and can help me with this matter, please contact me.** I was sniffing the reading and writing process.
+But no luck if I'm doing this with a script and the same SysEx data, the X-Touch Mini is ignoring my configuration – maybe because of some timing issues?
+If there is an engineer from Behringer out there with the possibility to provide some information's about this, it would be great!

 For now I decided to make this stuff public in hope there is someone who can give me some hints.

 ## Disadvantages

-Yes there are...:
+Yes there are.
+Even for me.

-* Behringer is offering a Windows software for setting up the X-Touch Mini only.
-Actually I can not find a software for macOS or Linux.
+* Behringer is offering an editor for reconfiguration the device for Windows only.
+It seems that there is actually no macOS or Linux version in public.
-* The support by Behringer feels to me to little.
+* It seems that Behringer is not interested to give the communication protocol to public.
+I guess there are some guys out there who can develop an editor for other platforms.
 There is a documentation for the X-Touch Mini - Ok.
 So far it does not describe the interesting stuff for that device.
 In addition to that, there is only a forum.
 So everything you can read here is the result of doing testings, sniffing and try to reverse engineer.

 ## What are my use cases?

 * I'm a Linux and a macOS user.
 My first goals are to load / save the settings from the device.
-In addition to that it would be nice to reconfigure the device.
+In addition to that it would be nice to reconfigure the device without the need of Windows.
-* I have the need to change the device settings dynamically.
+* I like to change the device configuration dynamically.
 Which means I need to load the settings in dependency of my application state.
-I have no Windows on my embedded device.
-Thinking of using an Rasperry Pi and you like to change the configuration.
+Thinking of using an Raspberry Pi and you like to change the configuration.
 Actually I have not found a way for doing this.
-* You can do much more with if you no some background stuff.
+* You can do much more with it as an add on to a normal keyboard.

 ## Please note!

 All this stuff is not officially by Behringer.
 I do some testings and tried to reverse engineer.
 So please be careful and check the [License](LICENSE.md) file.
-You can use this informations by your own responsibility.
+You can use this information's by your own responsibility.

 # Documentation

-Finding the device with an actual Linux installation (5.4 kernel):
+Getting some USB information about the device with an actual Linux installation (5.4 kernel):

 ```bash
 $ lsusb